pocc/merlink/docs/pyinstaller_usage.md

 *Same as Windows, but with : and / instead of ; and \.*

 `pyinstaller -y --windowed --icon=./src/media/miles.ico --clean --add-data="src:src" --add-data="LICENSE.txt:." ./merlink.py`

+## Python Path
+Note that python path changes with the following:
+* root/sudo vs user
+* python vs python3
+* virtual environment

+When in doubt, use a virtual environment to build and avoid sudo